selkies-project/selkies-gstreamer/docs/start.md

 You can replace `/usr/$LIB/selkies_joystick_interposer.so` with any non-root path of your choice if using the `.tar.gz` tarball.

-7. **(MUST READ) If the HTML5 web interface loads and the signaling connection works, but the WebRTC connection fails or the remote desktop does not start**:
+7. **(MANDATORY) If the HTML5 web interface loads and the signaling connection works, but the WebRTC connection fails or the remote desktop does not start**:

 Depending on your environment, **this step may be mandatory**.